Return of Federal Financial Aid When Students Withdraw from SUNY Plattsburgh

-The requirements for Title IV aid funds when you withdraw are separate from SUNY Plattsburgh's refund schedules for tuition and fees.
+The requirements for the return of federal aid funds when you withdraw are separate from SUNY Plattsburgh's refund schedules for tuition and fees.
 Therefore, you may still owe funds to the SUNY Plattsburgh to cover unpaid institutional charges.
 SUNY Plattsburgh may also charge you for any Title IV aid that the college was required to return.
-Visit Withdrawal from College Policy for the college's policy and procedures for both personal and medical/mental health reasons.
+See refund schedules for more information regarding tuition and fee liability that result from withdrawals.

 If you have questions about your Title IV program funds, you can contact Financial Aid or call the Federal Student Aid Information Center at 1-800-4-FEDAID (1-800-433-3243).
 TTY users may call 1-800-730-8913.
 Information is also available on Student Aid on the Web at www.studentaid.ed.gov.